gaultier/blog/sha.md

 485M	./NetBSD-9.4-amd64.iso
 ```

-But when I build my code in debug mode (no optimizations) with Adress Sanitizer, to detect various issues early, startup takes **20 to 30 seconds!** That's unbearable, especially when working in the debugger and inspecting some code that runs after the startup.
+But when I build my code in debug mode (no optimizations) with Adress Sanitizer, to detect various issues early, startup takes **20 to 30 seconds** (roughly ~ **18 KiB/s**)!
+That's unbearable, especially when working in the debugger and inspecting some code that runs after the startup.
 We'd like to finish this verification under 1 second ideally.
 And making it fast is important, because until it finishes, we do not know which pieces we need to download.

 Let's see how we can speed it up.